Icemap/docs/develop/schema-design-overview.md

 ## Table

-A Table in the TiDB, is subordinate to a [Database](#database).
+A Table in the TiDB is subordinate to a [Database](#database).

 A table contains `rows`.
 Each value in each row of data belongs to a specific `column`.
 Each column allows only a single data type.
 Columns can be further qualified by adding [constraints](https://docs.pingcap.com/tidb/stable/constraints).
 You can also add [generated columns (experimental feature)](https://docs.pingcap.com/tidb/stable/generated-columns) for calculations.

 ## Index

-An index is a copy of rows in a single table, sorted by a column or set of columns.TiDB queries use indexes to find data in a table more efficiently, while giving values for specific columns.
+An index is a copy of rows in a single table, sorted by a column or set of columns.TiDB queries use indexes to find data in a table more efficiently while giving values for specific columns.
 Each index is subordinate to a particular [table](#table).

 There are two common types of indexes: